how do I build a deeper bond with my dog?

 I was born in Elgin, Illinois but raised here in Surprise, AZ.
 I discovered my passion for dogs only recently when I welcomed two German Shepherd puppies, Roczen and Rosie, into my world back in December of 2019.
 That day forever changed my life and I never knew you could have such a connection with a dog before!

 Sadly, 13 months later, my boy Roczen, unexpectedly passed away due to kidney disease.
 And, like many of us that lose our 4-legged best friend, my world was turned upside down.
 It was then that I knew my passion was working with and being around dogs.
 I didn’t exactly know what that looked like or how I was going to pursue my dreams.
 Regardless, Rosie and I were determined to begin our search together.
 I worked with Rosie everyday and would send videos to my friends of our adventures.
 I loved playing and training with her and saw first hand how training can enhance relationships between us and our four legged friends.

 A few months later I was introduced to Alexander through a friend and discovered the world of professional dog training.
 I was blown away and immediately knew what I wanted to do for the rest of my life.
-Although my journey has only just begun, I am excited and looking forward to my future as a dog trainer with Steady Hand Dog Training.
+I am excited and looking forward to my future as a dog trainer with Steady Hand Dog Training.
 We are a family business in the business of saving dogs!
 I am ready to change lives by helping humans communicate more effectively with their four legged best friends and give dogs across the valley a more balanced and enriched life with their humans.

 - Dirt bike rider

-Our 4 "Cuddle Coordinators" have all grown up around dogs and the youngest 2 were born into the dog training life.
+Our "Cuddle Coordinators" have all grown up around dogs and our youngest 2 were born into the dog training life.